Raghad2004h/osLab-docker-git-myRStore/README.md

 - All changes are merged into `main` using Pull Requests to ensure clean history and review.

 This workflow was used to demonstrate a professional PR-based development process.

+---

+## Screenshots & PR Workflow

+Some screenshots demonstrating the project:

+- Docker build success
+- Project running in browser

+All screenshots are stored in `docs/screenshots/`.